Akira (1988 film): Production

 While working on the Akira manga, Katsuhiro Otomo did not intend to adapt the series; however, he became "very intrigued" when the offer to develop his work for the screen was put before him.
-He agreed to an anime film adaptation of the series on the grounds that he retained creative control of the project – this insistence was based on his experiences working on Harmagedon.
+He agreed to an anime film adaptation of the series on the condition that he retained creative control of the project – this insistence was based on his experiences working on Harmagedon.
 The Akira Committee was the name given to a partnership of several major Japanese entertainment companies brought together to realize production of an Akira film.
 The group's assembly was necessitated by the unconventionally high starting budget of around ¥500,000,000, intended to achieve the desired epic standard equal to Otomo's over 2,000-page manga tale.
 The committee consisted of Kodansha, Mainichi Broadcasting System, Bandai, Hakuhodo, Toho, LaserDisc Corporation and Sumitomo Corporation, who all forwarded money and promotion towards the film.
 The animation for the film was provided for by animation producers Tokyo Movie Shinsha (now TMS Entertainment).

 Akira had pre-scored dialogue (wherein the dialogue is recorded before the film starts production and the movements of the characters' lips are animated to match it; a first for an anime production and extremely unusual even today for an anime, although the voice actors did perform with the aid of animatics), and super-fluid motion as realized in the film's more than 160,000 animation cels.
 Computer-generated imagery was also used in the film (produced by High-Tech Lab.
 Japan Inc. and the cooperative companies for computer graphics, Sumisho Electronic Systems, Inc. and Wavefront Technologies), primarily to animate the pattern indicator used by Doctor Ōnishi, but it was additionally used to plot the paths of falling objects, model parallax effects on backgrounds, and tweak lighting and lens flares.
 Unlike its live-action predecessors, Akira also had the budget to show a fully realized futuristic Tokyo.
-The animation was photographed onto 65mm film, using an aspect ratio of 1.85:1.